FAU-CDI/drincw/README.md

 Like `hangover`, it takes both a pathbuilder and export as an argument.
 By default, it produces a single `.json` file on standard output.

-Further options supports a various set of other options, which can be found using  `hangover -help`.
+Further options supports a various set of other options, which can be found using  `n2j -help`.

 ### WissKI Import